deenamanick/devops-scrum.md/Module1.md

 ### Task

-Each group chooses a product idea and assigns roles:
+Each group chooses a product idea and assigns specific cross-functional roles to make the simulation realistic:

-- 1 Product Owner
-- 1 Scrum Master
-- Remaining students as Developers
+- **1 Product Owner:** Focuses on the "What" and "Why" (features, business value).
+- **1 Scrum Master:** Focuses on the "How" (process, removing blockers, facilitating).
+- **1 Lead Frontend Engineer:** Focuses on User Interface and user experience.
+- **1 Lead Backend Engineer:** Focuses on databases, APIs, and data storage.
+- **1 DevOps / Security Engineer:** Focuses on where the app will live, pipelines, and security risks.
+*(If groups are larger, add QA/Testing Engineer or UI/UX Designer)*

 The Product Owner writes the product goal.
 The Scrum Master facilitates discussion.
-Developers ask questions and identify what can be built first.
+The specialized developers ask specific technical questions to identify what can be built first.

 ### Product Goal Template